frychicken/UselessBot/README.md

 amount: specific amount; all: all of what you have; percentage: give in percent

-You can use bobcoins to buy roles on the server! (!buyroles)
+You can use bobcoins to buy/sell roles on the server! (!buyroles or !sellroles)

 <hr>